Kenneth J. Whalen ’49, a retired executive vice president of AT&T and a longtime trustee of the College, died Sept. 29, 2014 in Vero Beach, Fla.

 In his senior year, he received the Bailey Cup, presented to the senior who has rendered the greatest service to the College.

 As an alumnus, he received the Alumni Gold Medal in 1984.
 He was named to the inaugural class of Union’s Athletic Hall of Fame in 2002.

 He was elected to Union’s Board of Trustees in 1967, and served on the Board’s Budget and Audit, Finance, College Resources and Student Affairs committees.
-He was national chairman of the College’s 1968 Capital Campaign, and served as leadership gifts chairman for the 1966 Annual Fund.
+He was national chair of the College’s 1968 Capital Campaign, and served as leadership gifts chair for the 1966 Annual Fund.
 He served as president of the Union College Alumni Association of New York City.